thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

   - Display the data from the controller
   - Trigger the event handlers

 Take a look at this simple application.
-Copy and paste the code into `index.html` and run `lite-server` to interact with it:
+Type the following code into `index.html` and run `lite-server` to interact with it:

 ```html
 <!DOCTYPE html>